Minsu386/material-ui/docs/data/material/guides/server-rendering/server-rendering.md

 ## Reference implementations

 Here is [the reference implementation of this tutorial](https://github.com/mui/material-ui/tree/HEAD/examples/material-ui-express-ssr).
-You can more SSR implementations in the GitHub repository under the `/examples` folder, see [the other examples](/material-ui/getting-started/example-projects/).
+You can learn more about SSR implementations in the GitHub repository under the `/examples` folder, see [the other examples](/material-ui/getting-started/example-projects/).